 Before accepting waste for storage or treatment, the Permittees shall determine that waste characterization documentation satisfies the information requirements of Permit Section 2.4, including but not limited to the assignment of all applicable EPA Hazardous Waste Numbers and the LDR status of the waste.
 Once the waste characterization documentation is reviewed and approved, the Permittees may notify the generator and authorize the transfer of the waste to a permitted unit.
 Before the waste is transferred, the Permittees' waste management personnel shall review any transfer documentation to ensure that it accurately pertains to the waste being transferred and that it corresponds with the waste characterization documentation.
-If the transfer documentation does not correspond with the characterization documentation documentation and the transfer documentation shall be part of the Facility Operating Record.
+If the transfer documentation does not correspond with the characterization documentation, the Permittees shall not transfer the waste.
+The Permittees shall maintain the waste characterization documentation and the transfer documentation shall be part of the Facility Operating Record.
 After approval of waste characterization of a waste stream by waste management personnel, the Permittees shall approve subsequent transfer of waste from that waste stream based upon the generator's statement that the waste stream is accurately represented by the previously approved waste characterization information.